Navigating the toy aisle

 Different toys promote different skills.
 “For example, building blocks improve spatial abilities, while dolls and imitation games develop language and social skills,” says Dr. Poulin-Dubois.

 Offering a variety of toys is recommended to support your child’s development and help them reach their full potential.
-That’s exactly what Véronique Poupart-Monette and her partner are trying to do with their two-year-old, Madeleine, and nine-month-old, Jérôme.
+That’s exactly what Véronique Poupart-Monette and her partner are trying to do with their 2-year-old, Madeleine, and 9-month-old, Jérôme.
 “We think it’s important for our kids to play with dolls and hairbrushes as well as trucks and tools.
 It allows them to discover their own preferences and talents,” says Véronique.

 The idea isn’t to prevent girls from playing with dollhouses, or boys from playing with race cars, but to avoid imposing restrictions on their choices.
 “Toys shouldn’t be gendered,” says Dr. Descarries.
 “When you give a child a variety of toys, you’re telling them that they can grow up without limitations and become whoever they want to be based on their interests and personality.”